 - 1. Park the coach on a reasonably level campsite. - 2.
-Leave the coach at ride-height with air in the air bags (if equipped with air suspension) or on normal suspension (coaches without air suspension). - suspension).

-3. Plug the coach into shore power (if available) or start the generator to increase the voltage for better slideout operation. - 4.
+Leave the coach at ride-height with air in the air bags (if equipped with air suspension) or on normal suspension (coaches without air suspension). - ormal ut air ower (if ator to - Plug the coach into shore power (if available) or start the generator to increase the voltage for better slideout operation. - 4.
 Look at the "reveal" or "gap" of the two vertical wall trims around the slideouts to make sure there is plenty of clearance so the trim will not rub when extending the slideout.
 If the gap looks good, then the slideout can be operated. - Note: Most often the gap will look best when sitting on the tires with the air suspension inflated (at ride-height), and not on the jacks.